GomenaSorry/playwright-python-pytest/store/README.md

 # Store

 Ensure you have Flask installed in your Python environment.
-If not, install it using pip:
+If not, install it using pipenv:

 ```
-pip install flask
+pipenv install
 python app.py
 ```